 As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 Although I designed my wreath to depict the different seasons, this is optional.
-You could also borrow the idea and textural elements of the wreath project, but use any color combination you choose to match your decor or represent a specific holiday.
+You could also borrow the idea and the textural elements of the wreath project, but use any color combination you choose to match your décor or represent a specific holiday.

 This wreath is not really designed for outdoor display.
-However If your front door is protected, and depending on the materials you use, you could probably hang it on an exterior door.
+However, if your front door is protected, you could probably hang it on an exterior door (depending on the materials you use).

 Materials for Making a Four Seasons Wreath

 The basic materials for this wreath project are:

 - A foam wreath form: You can probably use any wreath form for this project.
 I liked this foam wreath because of its rounded tube shape.
 My wreath is about 11 1/2 inches in diameter from the outside edge.
 I bought it at my big box retailer for $7.

 - Various scrap fabrics, ribbons, and other materials in a variety of colors and textures: Again, I chose materials in the colors of the four seasons, but this is not essential.
 You can choose whatever color palette you wish.